masonproffitt/uproot-tutorial/_episodes/04-histograms.md

 As you might guess, `plt.xscale('log')` will make the *x-axis* scale logarithmic.
 The issue is that this doesn't make the bin sizes logarithmic, so the plot will end up looking quite strange in most cases.
-The solution to this is to use a numpy function called `logspace` to calculate logarithmic bin edges:
+The solution to this is to use a NumPy function called `logspace` to calculate logarithmic bin edges:

 ~~~
 import numpy as np